jespino/mattermost-plugin-messages-queue/README.md

   * `/messages-queue list` - List the queues for this channel
   * `/messages-queue delete <queue-name>` - Delete a queue.
   * `/messages-queue add-message <queue-name> <message>` - Add a new message to the queue
-  * `/messages-queue list-messages <queue-name>` - Add a new message the the queue
+  * `/messages-queue list-messages <queue-name>` - Add a new message to the queue
   * `/messages-queue remove-message <queue-name> <position>` - Remove a message from the queue in the specified position
-  * `/messages-queue insert-message <queue-name> <position> <message>` - Add a new message to the queue in the speicified position
+  * `/messages-queue insert-message <queue-name> <position> <message>` - Add a new message to the queue in the specified position

 ### Schedule format

-The schedule format used is the cron expresion format, you can see more information [here](https://en.wikipedia.org/wiki/Cron).
+The schedule format used is the cron expression format, you can see more information [here](https://en.wikipedia.org/wiki/Cron).

 ### Example